 Matt Miller has been with WhiteWave for 11 years and is a Six Sigma Black Belt.
-Matt brought his organizational and process knowledge to the table to help address process management issues.
-Along with a team, Matt worked to develop new processes with the facility’s current equipment.
+Matt brought this organizational and process knowledge to the table to help address process management issues.
+Along with a team, Matt worked to develop new process with the facility’s current equipment.

 Combining Six Sigma strategies with Total Productive Maintenance pillars, the company created a new plan for equipment maintenance.
 The new root cause maintenance plan has allowed the solutions to equipment problems to be predictive instead of reactive, and with increased uptime and other process efficiencies being introduced, the facility is now producing 23 percent more food on the same assets, which means the City of Industry plant is now processing ten million more gallons each year.